elunna/nerfhack-changelog/README.md

   * Otherwise, we get a summon card.
     * 1 in 3 of summons will be a "rare" stronger monster than what we killed.
     * The other times, it will either be nothing (if the monster was weak), the monster we killed, or a random sphere card.
+* Be aware - monsters can and will use zap and summon cards against the player, so try to collect them as soon as they drop!

 **Spell beings:**
 * Spell beings originally came from SLASH'EM.
 Whenever the flame sphere or freeze sphere